errnair/wordpress-lamp/README.md

 This is primarily a LAMP installation (for CentOS), which installs Wordpress at the end of it.

-**Prerequisistes:** None.
+**Prerequisites:** None.
 This was tested on a minimal CentOS-7 installation.
 **Installation:**
 - `sh start_install.sh